apacheignite/documentation/service-grid/service-grid.md

 [block:callout]
 {
   "type": "warning",
-  "body": "Note that it's required that all nodes have service classes deployed locally, otherwise Service Grid will not be fully-functional.
-Peer-deployment is not supported for services."
+  "body": "Note, that by default it's required to have a Service class in the classpath of all the cluster nodes.
+[Peer class loading](doc:zero-deployment) (P2P class loading) is not supported for Service Grid.
+Learn more from [services deployment management](https://apacheignite.readme.io/docs/service-grid#deployment-management) section on how to overcome this default requirement."
 }
 [/block]